 When many travelers visit Oregon, they fly into Portland and only venture out a short distance to Mount Hood and the Columbia River Gorge.
-However, Oregon’s western coastline is one of the best kept road trip secrets in America.
+However, Oregon’s western coastline is one of the best-kept road trip secrets in the United States.
 Drive along the idyllic Highway 101 to experience nearly 400 miles of jagged cliffs, pine forests, historic lighthouses, and sandy beaches.
 This stretch of seaside towns barely resembles the bikini-clad beaches of sunny California, but that’s part of the beauty of this mystical and romantic terrain.

 Brookings and Harbor are two neighboring towns that have a combined population of about 10,000 people.
 The Chetco River is very scenic and this area known as the Easter Lily Capital of the World, since most of the world’s potted lily bulbs are produced in this region.
 You can set up camp at either Harris Beach State Park or Alfred A. Loeb State Park in this area at any time of the year.

-Cannon Beach is an upscale community that’s most famous for “Haystack Rock,” the most photographed landmark along the coast.
+Cannon Beach is a popular day trip from Portland and an upscale community that’s most famous for “Haystack Rock,” the most photographed landmark along the coast.
 You can hop on the town’s free shuttle bus to check out the town, which has very few permanent residents but sees big crowds on summer weekends.
 Make sure to stop at nearby Ecola State Park, which is located just a couple miles north of town.

-The cities of North Bend and Coos Bay constitute the largest population center on the Oregon coast, so there are plenty of dining, shopping, and lodging options available here for road trippers.
+The cities of North Bend and Coos Bay constitute the largest population center on the Oregon coast, so there is plenty of dining, shopping, and lodging options available here for road trippers.
 North Bend even has an airport with regular commercial jet service.
-Before you reach Florence, stop at the Oregon Dunes National Recreation Area, which spans over 40 miles and has easy access for day use areas and hiking.
+Before you reach Florence, stop at the Oregon Dunes National Recreation Area, which spans over 40 miles and has easy access to day-use areas and hiking.
 The Sunset Bay State Park and the Cape Arago Lighthouse are worth a stop as well.
-This lighthouse sands 100 feet above the ocean, and although it’s not open to the public, you can view it from an overlook just south of the Sunset Bay campground.
+This lighthouse stands 100 feet above the ocean, and although it’s not open to the public, you can view it from an overlook just south of the Sunset Bay campground.

 Newport is the most well-known and popular Oregon coast town to visit, so it becomes fairly congested during the summer months.
 There are two lighthouses in this area, the Yaquina Bay and the Yaquina Head lighthouses, and both are open for public tours.
 Take some time to hike along the shore and out onto a jetty to watch locals fish for clams and crabs and to feel the cool ocean breeze on your skin.
 The recreation areas in this area are the Beverly Beach State Park and the Yaquina Bay State Recreation Site.